dipscope/TypeManager.TS/README.md

 }
 ```

 This call defines a type alias which can be later used to resolve a type for a property at runtime.
 We will talk about details in the property decorator section.
-Also we defined custom serializer for a type which is an implementation of `TypeSerializer` interface.
+Also we defined custom serializer for a type which is an implementation of `Serializer` interface.
 This serializer will be used later to serialize and deserialize a type including all custom logic of your choice.
-You can read more about [creating a custom type serializer](#defining-custom-type-serializer) in the separate section.
+You can read more about [creating a custom serializer](#defining-custom-serializer) in the separate section.

 There are more options can be provided for a type, so check `TypeOptions` definition or section with [helper decorators](#defining-helper-decorators) below.